Longwood Plantations

 Then we went to Franklin St downtown and went through some of the shops.
 We ate at Roux 61 for lunch.
 Jacks was much better than mine.

-Sunday – We couldn’t find a church and most the restaurants are closed on Sunday, We are taking it slow this morning but will venture out at some point.
+Sunday: – We couldn’t find a church, and most of the restaurants are closed on Sunday.
+We are taking it slow this morning but will venture out at some point.

 Known for accolades like “Best Bed & Breakfast” and “Best Place to Get Married” by Mississippi Magazine, learn why Dunleith continues to draw in locals and visitors alike.”

-We ate lunch at the Pig Out In BBQ and the food and service was good.
-We rode through Natchez city Cemetery and the National Cemetery, both were very interesting.
+We ate lunch at the Pig Out In BBQ, and the food and service were good.
+We rode through Natchez City Cemetery and the National Cemetery; both were very interesting.

 Longwood Plantation